HL7/fhir-qi-core/pages/index.md

 ## 1 Quality Improvement Core (QI-Core) Implementation Guide
 {: #qi-core-implementation-guide}

-> This STU 4 update to the QI-Core profiles updates to FHIR R4 and US-Core STU 3.
+> This STU 4 update to the QI-Core profiles updates to FHIR R4 (technical correction 1 (v4.0.1)) and US-Core STU 3 (v3.1.0).
 See the version history for a complete list of changes to this version.

 ### 1.1 Summary